fenago/apache-solr/lab_guides/Lab_3.md

 related to songs indexed in them.
 Each document has fields or metadata, such as singer, song title, and so on.

 ### The schema file of Solr
 All the information about fields and field types .indexterm} is mentioned in the schema file of Solr.
 Now, the schema file can be in one of the following places depending on how you have configured Solr:

 -  If you use `ClassicIndexSchemaFactory`, you would be manually editing the schema file which is named `schema.xml` by default
 -  If you decide to make schema changes at runtime using either the Schema API or schemaless mode, then the schema file is managed in the `managed-schema` file.

-### []{#note13}Note
+### Note

-In the case of SolrCloud, you will make changes to the schema using Solr\'s admin UI or Schema API if it is enabled.
+In the case of SolrCloud, you will make changes to the schema using Solr's admin UI or Schema API if it is enabled.
 In such a case, you will not be able to find either `schema.xml` or `managed-schema.xml`.
 Understanding field types
 -------------------------------------------